Micronet-Ltd/OBC_PROD_SW/README.md

 ### Result Files
 Result files are still located at OBC_TEST_FILES/testResults.
 Individual test results are stored in the form of “[SerialNumber].txt”, ex.
 “4ca55e12.txt”.
 SerialIMEI.csv stores serial numbers and imei’s of devices tested.
 Summary.csv is exported from the database and stores all the test results. test_results.db contains all the test results and can be viewed with http://inloop.github.io/sqlite-viewer/.

+### Creating/Adding New Tests
+There are a few steps that you must take to create/add a new test.
+Here are the steps:
+  1. Create a name for the test.
+For example, if you are creating a test that tests ignition, then the test batch file should be named "ignition_test.bat". **Test batch files must always end with "_test.bat".** That is because that is how the test files are called from the .dat test files.
+For example, when the test sees "audio" in .dat test file then it appends "_test.bat" to it and tries to call that batch file.
+  2. Rename or delete the current database that you already have.
+This is done to avoid conflicts when creating a new database.
+  3. Change the database create string to include a new column that stores whether the test passed or failed.
+For example, with the ignition test, you open create.txt located in \factory_software\OBC_TEST_FILES\testResults\query_strings\ and add a line with "ignition_test boolean," in the place where you want to be located.
+When the test sees "ignition" in the .dat file then it will run the ignition test batch file and store the result into "ignition_test", so it appends "_test" to it when it stores in the database. **Note that if the test sees a line that ends with "_ud" in the .dat test file then it will have different behavior.
+For example if it sees "audio_ud" then it will run "audio_ud_test.bat" but then it will remove the "_ud" and store the result in "audio_test" in the database.**
+  4. Add "ignition" to one of the .dat test files and then run the test using the .dat test file.